EDUCATION COMMITTEE - Procedures

 3. All classes which require members to pay a fee will be submitted through GVR and will be considered a GVR sponsored class.
 Registration and fee payment will be handled through GVR.

-4. For Clay Studio approved instructors, the process to submit a GVR sponsored class and receive approval is as follows:
+4. For Clay Studio approved instructors who want to have their class advertised in the GVR Course Catalog, the process to submit a GVR sponsored class to the GVR Course Catalog and receive approval is as follows:

-1. Fill out the “Request to Teach a Class” form on Clay Studio website.
-The form will be forwarded to the Education Committee Chair, and they will verify that the classroom is available on the dates requested.
+1. Fill out the “Request to Teach a Class” form on Clay Studio website by the GVR season call date.
+The form will be forwarded to the Education Committee Chair, and the chair will verify that the classroom is available on the dates requested.

 2. The Education Committee Chair will email the application to GVR Education Program Coordinator.